DataDog/documentation/content/en/llm_observability/sdk.md

 Enable LLM Observability in a serverless environmant by using the [Datadog-Python and Datadog-Extension layers][14].

-Please specify `DD_LLMOBS_ENABLED` in your environment for these serverless layers to properly instrument and flush traces from your serverless application, for both auto-instrumented and manual instrumentation use cases.
+In order for these serverless layers to properly instrument and flush traces from your serverless application, specify `DD_LLMOBS_ENABLED` in your environment.
+This applies to both manual and auto-instrumented use cases.

 #### Flushing in serverless environments